tomas/needle/README.md

 With only one single dependency, Needle supports:

- - HTTP/HTTPS requests, with the usual verbs you would expect.
+ - HTTP/HTTPS requests, with the usual verbs you would expect
- - All of Node's native TLS options, such as 'rejectUnauthorized' (see below).
+ - All of Node's native TLS options, such as 'rejectUnauthorized' (see below)
  - Basic & Digest authentication
  - Multipart form-data (e.g. file uploads)
- - HTTP Proxy forwarding, optionally with authentication.
+ - HTTP Proxy forwarding, optionally with authentication
  - Streaming gzip or deflate decompression
  - Automatic XML & JSON parsing
- - 301/302 redirect following, if enabled, and
+ - 301/302/303 redirect following, with fine-grained tuning, and
- - Streaming non-UTF-8 charset decoding, via `iconv-lite`.
+ - Streaming non-UTF-8 charset decoding, via `iconv-lite`

 And yes, Mr. Wayne, it does come with the latest streams2 support.